capillariesio/capillaries/doc/started.md

 ## Data directories

-In production environments, Capillaries server components (daemon, toolbelt, webapi) need access to configuration files, source data files and target directories.
-In dev environments, we want Capillaries components to access those files and directories in the uniform way: for dockerized component and for the developer-run scenarios.
-We use /tmp/capitest_* directories that can be acessed using the same path - from the host machine and from containers (see [docker-compose.yml](../docker-compose.yml) for volume definitions).
+In production environments, Capillaries server components ([Daemon](glossary.md#daemon), [Toolbelt](glossary.md#toolbelt), [Webapi](glossary.md#webapi)) need access to configuration files, source data files and target directories.
+In dev environments, we want Capillaries components to access those files and directories in the uniform way: for dockerized component and for the scenarios when [Daemon](glossary.md#daemon), [Toolbelt](glossary.md#toolbelt), and [Webapi](glossary.md#webapi) are run by developers.
+We use `/tmp/capitest_*` directories that can be accessed using the same path - from the host machine and from containers (see [docker-compose.yml](../docker-compose.yml) for volume definitions).

 Run these commands from the root project directory, they will create those data directories and populate them with sample configurations and sample source data: